Argentina’s government is wooing entrepreneurs with a new law

 Attractive tax incentives for investors

 Argentine startups constantly face a short supply of financing opportunities from the private sector.
-As a result, they’ve had to rely on a very few angel investors, VC funds, and of course, more traditional FFF sources of capital (friends, family, and fools.)
+As a result, they’ve had to rely on a very few angel investors, VC funds and, of course, more traditional FFF sources of capital (friends, family and fools.)

 With the new Entrepreneurs’ Law, investors now have more incentive to invest in qualified startups or venture capital funds.
-75% of any investment in an SAS company or SAS accredited investment fund, will be tax deductible for up to 10% of the investor’s annual profits.
-Investors who choose to invest in less developed areas, with lower access to capital, will be able to deduct up to 85%.
+Seventy-five percent of any investment in an SAS company or SAS accredited investment fund will be tax-deductible for up to 10 percent of the investor’s annual profits.
+Investors who choose to invest in less developed areas, with lower access to capital, will be able to deduct up to 85 percent.

 Greater support for accelerators, crowdfunding platforms